diogogmt/webvirt/userguide/_posts/2013-01-02-dashboard.markdown

 **Shutdown**

 		Initiate a system shutdown on the instance.
 Because this action allows for the virtual operating system to follow its own shutdown procedure, the effect is not immediate.

+*NOTE:* The host must have the ACPID package installed for this function to operate properly.
+See [the manpage](http://linux.die.net/man/8/acpid) for details

 **Force Shutdown**

-		Initiate a forced shutdown, equivelent to "Pulling the plug" on a physical machine.
+		Initiate a forced shutdown (`virsh destroy`), equivilent to "Pulling the plug" on a physical machine.

 **Suspend**